 010. A bruised wound is distinguished from a chopped wound by everything except:

-1) the presence of bruising along the edge of the wound;
+1) the presence of a bruise along the edge of the wound;

-4) violations of the integrity of the nerve trunks;
+4) violation of the integrity of nerve trunks;

 5) less pronounced bleeding.

-011. To accelerate healing in the treatment of a wound in the dehydration phase, the following are necessary:
+011. To accelerate healing when treating a wound in the dehydration phase, the following is necessary:

 1) frequent dressings;